thwerks/NodeJS-Home-Assistant-Framework/README.md

 ## Preamble

 I'll be blunt, Home Assistant isn't suitable for industrial applications or where malfunctions can lead to costly equipment damage.
 Furthermore, data manipulation and management is very cumbersome and difficult if its even possible at all.
-The state management for certain conditions like startup, power loss, errors and other likely conditions is difficult to understand and control in HA, its also very slow to react to inputs and lags.
-Withstanding, the HA has a very nice GUI and works very well as a monitoring and control mechanism in the scheme of this framework.
+The state management for certain conditions like startup, power loss, errors and other likely conditions is difficult to understand and control in HA, its also very slow to react to inputs and has huge lag.
+Withstanding, HA has a very nice GUI and it works very well as a monitoring and control mechanism in the scheme of this framework.

 Though Home Assistant may be reliable for some situations, using it for complex environments with multiple flow meters, pressure sensors, large motors and a multitude of inputs and outputs of that sort; it is simply not up to the task.
 It's not intended for that but NodeJS can do this effortlessly.